rocky-linux/documentation/docs/guides/security/pam.md

 auth required pam_nologin.so
 ```

-If the file `/etc/nologin` exists then only root can connect.
+Only root can connect if the file `/etc/nologin`.

 ### `pam_wheel`